 Autoimmune diseases include more than 80 different, serious chronic illnesses.
-Many are rare, but as a group they plague more than 50 million Americans.
+Many are rare, but as a group they affect more than 50 million Americans.
 Autoimmune diseases may be a leading cause of death in young and middle-aged women.

 Ann's experience is not uncommon.
-The American Autoimmune Related Disease Association (AARDA) found that almost half of patients with autoimmune diseases had been labeled chronic complainers during the earlier stages of their illnesses.
-This may be due to the nature of the symptoms: they are vague, tend to come and go, and are often hard to describe.
+The American Autoimmune Related Disease Association (AARDA) found that almost half of patients with autoimmune diseases had been labeled chronic complainers during the early stages of their illnesses.
+This may be because the symptoms: are vague, tend to come and go, and are often hard to describe.
 Additionally, autoimmune diseases tend to strike women during their childbearing years, when a woman typically looks healthy.

 Getting a correct diagnosis may be difficult in the beginning stages, but it is crucial.
 The inability to quickly identify an autoimmune disease can take a serious toll on a person, both physically and mentally.

 Researchers do not know why more women suffer from autoimmune diseases.
 In fact, little is known about what causes autoimmune diseases.
 It appears that hormones may play a role.